Mixed Voltage Angle and Frequency Droop Control for Transient Stability of Interconnected Microgrids with Loss of PMU Measurements: Mixed Angle and Frequency Droop Control (MAFD) Model and Transient Stability Problem

-This is the normal mode of operation when PMU angle measurements at the $i^{th}$ microgrid are available.
-The switching signal is given by $\sigma_i(t)=1$, and the dynamics $f^i_1(x_i(t),u_i(t),w_i(t))$ are described by \eqref{angle1} and \eqref{voltage-angledroop}.
-In addition, we propagate the dynamics of the frequency error $\Delta \omega_i(t)$ in the angle droop control mode as
+\textbf{Angle Droop Control Mode, $\mathbf{\sigma_i(t)=1}$:} This is the normal mode of operation when PMU angle measurements at the $i^{th}$ microgrid are available.
+The switching signal is given by $\sigma_i(t)=1$, and the dynamics $f^i_1(x_i(t),u_i(t),w_i(t))$ are described by \eqref{angle1} and \eqref{voltage-angledroop}, along with the frequency error